WushuWorks/I-am-the-Elder-God/README.md

 ## Architecture Notes (For Developers)

-1) The game is run on the Quicksilver engine.
-Which supports easy deployment to the web.
+1) The game is run on the Quicksilver engine, which supports easy deployment to the web.
 2) The entire game is run by a simple state-machine to separate gameplay from other elements.
 3) Within the game, most gameplay variables are explicitly set to certain values to eliminate ambiguity when translating to WASM.
 4) Due to engine limitations and efficiency considerations regarding dynamic text rendering, all text elements are pre-rendered at allocation.

-Unsupported engine functions such as looping music and simple animations are accomplished using timing based on fps counts from the window context, this is highly experimental and should not be relied on for functions that need high floating point accuracy.
+Unsupported engine functions such as looping music and simple animations are accomplished using timing based on fps counts from the game context, this is highly experimental and should not be relied on for high accuracy functions.